-When you have been charged with DWI, you face a number of potential consequences, including jail time, driver’s license revocation, fines and a mark on your criminal record.
+When you are facing DWI charges, you face a number of potential consequences, including jail time, driver’s license revocation, fines and a mark on your criminal record.
 Additionally, the courts may require you to install an ignition interlock device (IID) on your car for a period of time in order for your driving privileges to be reinstated.

 At Hildreth & Rueda, our goal is to reduce or eliminate your DWI charges and penalties.
-Our attorneys are dedicated to achieving optimal results for clients facing a range of criminal charges, including various DWI and alcohol-related offences.
+Our attorneys focus on achieving optimal results for clients facing a range of criminal charges, including various DWI and alcohol-related offenses.

-Both first-time DWI offenders and repeat offenders may be required to participate in the IID program in Texas.
+First-time DWI offenders and repeat offenders may be subject to participation in the IID program in Texas.

 It is mandatory for anyone who has been convicted two times or more for any combination of the following charges:

 - Intoxication assault

 The use of an ignition interlock device (IID) will likely be a bond condition for people contending with multiple DWI charges.

 The Court May Order Use Of A Portable Alcohol Monitoring Device (PAM)

 While an ignition interlock device is to test for alcohol in your system prior to starting your car and while you are driving, the court may also order use of a portable alcohol monitoring device (PAM) that you carry with you to measure your breath for alcohol at specific times of day.
 For example, you will have to blow into it between the hours of 5 a.m. and 7 a.m., then again between 12 p.m. and 2 p.m., and so on throughout the course of a 24-hour period.